praveenhosdrug123/SlimeMoldAgents/README.md

 ## Acknowledgments

 - Inspired by Physarum polycephalum behavior
-- Built with Netwrokx, LangChain and Sentence Transformers
+- Built with networkx, LangChain and Sentence Transformers

 Would you like me to add any additional sections or make any modifications?